Grenfell Tower: Fate

 After the fire, the exterior was covered in a protective wrap to assist the remaining forensic investigations.
 The Government, the Kensington and Chelsea Council, and the Grenfell United survivors' group, have agreed that at the conclusion of the Grenfell Tower Inquiry the demolished tower will be replaced by a memorial to the victims.
-The government has voiced its intention to allow the survivors to "...guide the way future decisions are made" about the tower site and memorial.
+The government has voiced its intention to allow the survivors to "guide the way future decisions are made" about the tower site and memorial.
 By May 2021, demolition of the tower was not expected to begin until June 2022 at the earliest.
 In December 2022, the Department for Levelling Up, Housing and Communities (DLUHC) said no firm plans existed for the tower; any decision would only be taken after further community engagement.
 The Grenfell Next of Kin group has proposed turning the tower into a green wall vertical garden as a memorial to the victims.

 In July 2024, the Royal Institute of British Architects started selecting design teams to create a memorial.
 In January 2025, RIBA and the independent Grenfell Tower Memorial Commission announced the names of five teams shortlisted to design the future memorial on the tower's site.

-On 5 February 2025, the Deputy Prime Minister Angela Rayner told bereaved relatives and survivors that a decision had been made to demolish Grenfell Tower.
+On 5 February 2025, Deputy Prime Minister Angela Rayner told bereaved relatives and survivors that a decision had been made to demolish Grenfell Tower.
 The plans were confirmed on 7 February 2025, with dismantling of the tower expected to take two years.
-In April 2025, Deconstruct, the company currently maintaining the site, was awarded the contract to demolish the tower, due to its knowledge of the building's structure and surrounding area.
+In April 2025, Deconstruct UK, the company currently maintaining the site, was awarded the contract to demolish the tower, due to its knowledge of the building's structure and surrounding area.
+Demolition began in September 2025.